improveTheWorld/SmartLog/README.md

-Incorporating iLogger is straightforward.
+Incorporating SmartLog is straightforward.
 Include it in your class and use the different `Log` levels methods to generate a log entry.
 Manage contexts and target individual variables with ease.
 The `Config` object makes adjusting the logger configuration simple.
-The `iLogger` library offers a diverse and flexible logging mechanism catering to varied logging needs.
+The `SmartLog` library offers a diverse and flexible logging mechanism catering to varied logging needs.
 This guide showcases some of its prominent features.

 ### Getting Started